 - Anatomy and Physiology II with Laboratory (4 credit hours) is required to progress through the program of study.
 This course may be completed during the first semester of the program but applicants who have completed Anatomy and Physiology I & II (8 credit hours) are preferred

-- The ATI TEAS Entrance Exam is required with a 50% minimum and 55% preferred composite score on the exam.
+- The ATI TEAS Entrance Exam with a 50% minimum and 55% preferred composite score on the exam.

 The ATI TEAS is a required test for applying to the Practical Nursing program.
 The ATI TEAS measures basic essential skills in the Academic content domains of Reading, Mathematics, Science and English language usage.